mstahl/ampere/README.md

 This will create an index of the last names of students, and lookups by last_name will happen faster.

+You can also define indices on multiple fields.

+    class Student < Ampere::Model
+      field :last_name
+      field :first_name

+      index [:last_name, :first_name]
+    end

+Queries performed on compound indices will always run faster than queries on multiple individual indices, which will always run faster than queries on unindexed fields.

+_**Warning:**_ If you query on an un-indexed field, the returned result set will not be evaluated lazily!

 ## Contributing to ampere

   * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet